electron0zero/failure-modes/pages/learn.md

 ### [Learning from Incidents in Software](https://www.learningfromincidents.io/)
 Incidents are costly.
-Without spending time analyzing and determining the conditions that exist in order for an incident to take place, we won't learn how to successfully remove nor recover from these conditions in the future.
+Without spending time analyzing and determining the conditions that exist for an incident to take place, we won't learn how to successfully remove or recover from these conditions in the future.

 Let's help each other learn.